 Pro Tip: If your employees are hesitant to submit feedback, try offering them the ability to do so anonymously!
 Here is a list of the 9 best survey tools you can use for free.

 Modifying your current new hire onboarding process to fit the current work environment better doesn’t need to be complicated.
-By adapting your existing processes and asking employees for feedback, you can create a process that works for both in-person onboarding and remote onboarding.
+By adapting your existing processes, adopting the right employee onboarding tools, and asking employees for feedback, you can create a process that works for both in-person onboarding and remote onboarding.
 Schedule a free demo with our ClearCompany experts to learn more about our Paperless Onboarding Software.